singh-atul/CRM_Frontend_APP/README.md

 This code base contains logic/structure  for creating the User Interface for the CRM app

+# Environment File:
+REACT_APP_SERVER_URL = URL to the backend server GENERATE_SOURCEMAP : To remove any .map files that might lead to warning.

+Note: Pushing of .env file in git repo is not advisable as it might contain sensitive data.
+This particular project is for learning purpose, so I have uploaded the environment file.

 ## How is the code organized in this repo ?
 The whole repo is divided into multiple branches.
 Each branch contains code for a specific concept.
 For example _session1_ has the code base for user registration and login .
 Each branch is built on the top of the previous branch